pfrayer/docker-browser/README.md

-# Docker browser
+# Docker browser (WIP)

-Display your Docker objects (containers, images, layers, volumes etc.)
+Display your Docker objects (containers, images, layers, volumes etc.) and easily identify which volumes are used by which containers; which layers are used by which images etc.

 ## Usage